dustinpfister/blog_posts/_posts/lodash_sortby.md

 ```

 ### 2.2 - Sort an array of numbers by an expression

+I can give a method as a second argument that can be used to define an expression for sorting.

 ```js
 let lessThanTen = _.sortBy(nums, function (n) {